Lukas-Orion/NOrbit/README.md

  - python -m twine upload -p "<your_password>" dist/*

 ### Edit and test Example Notebook
- - import functions directly from NOrbit (without redefining it)
  - maybe add solar system bodies as preset? (so you can just type eg. NOrbit.earth or NOrbit.bodies / objects)

 Edit the README